Digital cinematography: History

 The basis for digital cameras are metal–oxide–semiconductor (MOS) image sensors.
 The first practical semiconductor image sensor was the charge-coupled device (CCD), based on MOS capacitor technology.
 Following the commercialization of CCD sensors during the late 1970s to early 1980s, the entertainment industry slowly began transitioning to digital imaging and digital video over the next two decades.
 The CCD was followed by the CMOS active-pixel sensor (CMOS sensor), developed in the 1990s.

 Beginning in the late 1980s, Sony began marketing the concept of "electronic cinematography," utilizing its analog Sony HDVS professional video cameras.
 The effort met with very little success.
 However, this led to one of the earliest high definition video shot feature movies, Julia and Julia (1987).

-Rainbow (1996) was the world's first film utilizing extensive digital post production techniques.
+Rainbow (1996) was the world's first film to utilize extensive digital post production techniques.
 Shot entirely with Sony's first Solid State Electronic Cinematography cameras and featuring over 35 minutes of digital image processing and visual effects, all post production, sound effects, editing and scoring were completed digitally.
-The Digital High Definition image was transferred to 35mm negative via electron beam recorder for theatrical release.
+The Digital High Definition image was transferred to a 35mm negative via an electron beam recorder for theatrical release.